bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-react-native-apps.md

 1. Upload the first APK manually to Google Play [using the Google Play Console](https://support.google.com/googleplay/android-developer/answer/113469?hl=en).
 2. [Link](https://developers.google.com/android-publisher/getting_started) your Google Play Developer Console to an API project.
 3. [Set up API Access Clients using a service account](https://developers.google.com/android-publisher/getting_started): Please note when you create your service account on the Google Developer Console, you have to choose `json` as **Key Type**.
 4. Grant the necessary rights to the service account with your [Google Play Console](https://play.google.com/apps/publish).
-Go to **Settings**  → **Users & permissions**  → **Invite new user**.
+Go to **Settings**, then **Users & permissions**, then **Invite new user**.
 Due to the way the Google Play Publisher API works, you have to grant at least the following permissions to the service account:
    * Access level: View app information.
    * Release management: Manage production releases, manage testing track releases.
    * Store presence: Edit store listing, pricing & distribution.
-5. As an optional step, you can add translations for your Store Listing.
-To allow the step to assign your `whatsnew` files to the uploaded APK version, visit [Play Console Help](https://support.google.com/googleplay/android-developer/answer/3125566?hl=en)'s and add translations for your Store Listing section.
+5. As an optional step, you can add translations to your Store Listing.
+To allow the **Google Play Deploy** Step to assign your `whatsnew` files to the uploaded APK version, visit the [Translate & localize your app](https://support.google.com/googleplay/android-developer/answer/3125566?hl=en) guide and add translations to your Store Listing section.

 Now let's head back to Bitrise and finish off the deploy configuration!

 1. In your Bitrise **Dashboard**, go to **Code Signing** tab and upload the service account JSON key into the **GENERIC FILE STORAGE**.